Latches, Barriers, and Semaphores

 Completion Function: Centralized Processing Between Phases

-std::barrier has a powerful but somewhat lesser-known feature—the completion function.
-When all participating threads arrive at the barrier, the barrier executes this completion function in the context of one of the arriving threads before releasing the threads.
-This mechanism is perfect for "reduction" operations: each thread independently computes a partial result, and when all threads arrive at the barrier, the completion function is responsible for aggregating these partial results.
+std::barrier possesses a powerful but lesser-known feature—the completion function.
+When all participating threads arrive at the barrier, it executes this completion function within the context of one of the arriving threads before releasing them.
+This mechanism is ideal for "reduction" operations: each thread calculates a partial result independently, and when all threads arrive, the completion function aggregates these partial results.

 #include <barrier>